Primsa SD-WAN now supports Configure Intra Cluster Tunnel, set the Tunnel peer

 aggregation works when it has one or more contributing route.

-Similarly, different branch prefixes can be aggregated to the same range when the
+Prefixes across different branches can be aggregated to the same range when the large

-same aggregation ranges are configured on DC IONs.
+aggregation boundaries are configured on DC IONs.
 The DC core router might treat

-this summary route advertisement as ECMP and mistakenly send some traffic to ION,
+this summary route advertisement from 2 IONs in the DC as ECMP and mistakenly send